 The other theoretical formulation is the cognitive development theory associated with Swiss psychologist Jean Piaget.
 This theory posits that children go through stages of development, one following another in a set pattern, but the age at which a child reaches any given stage depends on the individual.
 Thus these developmental stages are correlated with, but not synonymous with, the chronological age of the child.
-Piaget postulated four major stages in cognitive development: (1) the sensorimotor stage, characterized by the child defining his or her environment by behavior (grasping, sucking, etc.) without symbolic representation of objects; (2) the preoperational stage, during which the child develops some reasoning ability; (3) the concrete operations stage, characterized by the use of basic logical operations; and (4) the formal operations stage, in which the child achieves adultlike thought patterns such as abstract thought and hypothetical reasoning.
+Piaget postulated four major stages in cognitive development: (1) the sensorimotor stage, characterized by the child defining his or her environment by behavior (grasping, sucking, and so on) without symbolic representation of objects; (2) the preoperational stage, during which the child develops some reasoning ability; (3) the concrete operations stage, characterized by the use of basic logical operations; and (4) the formal operations stage, in which the child achieves adultlike thought patterns such as abstract thought and hypothetical reasoning.

 Much of the research in children's consumer socialization is devoted to applying this developmental mode to the comprehension of television messages.
-For example, Tada (1969) found that young children (those in the pre-formal operations stage) did not understand the various editing and production techniques used in an instructional film.
+For example, Tada (1969) found that young children (those in the preformal operations stage) did not understand the various editing and production techniques used in an instructional film.
 Noble (1975) reported that preschool children had difficulty in understanding that television programs are "make believe" and that the characters seen on television are actors.
 Wartella (1980) sums up the results of many of the studies looking at advertising and children.
 She reported that the development of an understanding of the differences between programs and commercials begins at about age 4, and by kindergarten, most children are able to distinguish between them.
 Higher level understanding of the functional differences between programs and commercials occurs between kindergarten and third grade.

 Recent research has been directed at modifying and refining Piaget's formulations.
 For example, the theory suggests that the four stages of development are fixed and unchanging, but some evidence suggests that there may be variation.
-In contrast to the findings of the studies summarized by Adler et al. (1977), as well as his own earlier work with associates (1972), Ward (1980) reported that some kindergarten children could identify the selling purpose of advertising and displayed other consumer-related skills beyond what would be expected from the cognitive stage typically observed in 5-year-olds.
+In contrast to the findings of the studies summarized by Adler et al. (1977), as well as his own earlier work with associates (1972), Ward (1980) reported that some kindergarten children could identify the selling purpose of advertising and displayed other consumer-related skills beyond what would be expected from the cognitive stage typically observed in 5-yearolds.
 Soldow (1983) found greater cognitive ability than predicted by Piaget's theory among his subjects in a test of product recall.
-On the other hand, Acker and Tiemens (1981) found that logical operations concerning television images occurred among elementary school children at a later age than predicted.
+More recently, Stutts and Hunnicutt (1987) found evidence that supported Piaget's theory regarding verbal responses, but the evidence did not support it when nonverbal responses were considered.
+Acker and Tiemens (1981) found that logical operations concerning television images occurred among elementary school children at a later age than predicted.
 In addition, there is evidence that children can be taught to acquire some cognitive abilities earlier than the theory's guidelines predict (Wackman, Wartella, & Ward, 1979).
 It is likely that much of the future research in this area will further refine cognitive development theory.